FAMILY VACATION

 What flights would you recommend?

-Arrival: We recommend arriving in Christchurch by 10am.
-Many guests like to arrive a day or two early to accommodate potential flight delays and/or explore the city prior to your trip start.
+Arrival: We recommend arriving in Christchurch the day before your trip begins, or earlier, to accommodate potential flight delays and give you time to explore the city before your adventure starts.

-Departure: Flying out on the last day of the trip, we recommend departing from Christchurch after 4pm.
+Departure: Flying out on the last day of the trip, we recommend departing from Christchurch after 4pm for domestic and 5pm for international flight departures.
 Earlier flight times will require a separate transfer booked at your own expense.

 Please head to our Fitness Guide for great tips on how to prepare along with a workout plan!